laestrada/laestrada.github.io/_recipes/plantains.md

 link:
 ---
 ## Ingredients
-* plantains
+* Green plantains for tostones, or ripe plantains for maduros
-* olive or vegetable oil
+* Olive or vegetable oil
+* Salt, to taste

 ## Preparation:

-1. Peel the plantains, Cut them into reasonably thick slices (2/3 inch).
+1. Peel the plantains and cut them into roughly 2/3-inch slices.

 1. Heat the oil.

-1. Fry the plantains on each side.
-Take them out, smash them with the bottom of a cup, and refry.
+1. For green plantains, fry each side until pale gold.
+Remove, smash with the bottom of a cup, and fry again until crisp.

-1. Add Salt to taste
+1. For ripe plantains, fry each side once until browned and tender; do not smash them.

+1. Season with salt.

 ### Tips
-* Riper plantains will be sweeter (maduros).
-The green ones will be savory (tostones).
+* Ripe plantains make sweet maduros; green plantains make savory tostones.